rhult/MoreApps/README.md

 - moreapps.css
 - moreapps.js

-Create appdefinitions.js and fill it with your app definitions (see the version in Data/appdefinitions.js for an example).
-You can try it out by just view the local index.html on a desktop computer, passing various options like index.html?locale=sv_SE&device=ipad etc.
+Create appdefinitions.js and fill it with your app definitions (see below).
+You can try it out by just viewing the local index.html on a desktop computer browser, passing various options like index.html?locale=sv_SE&device=iphone etc.

 ## Listing the available apps

-The static server side file uses JSON to list app definitions.
-Two variables should be set up:
+The static server side file uses javascript to define one or two variables with JSON structures.
+Those two are:

- foo = bar

- bar = foo
+- appDefinitions = { ... } for your list of apps.
+- affiliateAppDefinitions = { ... } for an optional list with apps from affiliates or friends.

+The easiest way to get started is to look at the example version in Data/appdefinitions.js and edit it for your own purposes.

 ## Changes require no updates to the app